calphool/TRS80MXS/README.md

 All of that got me to thinking that maybe having a "regulator board" wasn't such a dandy idea anyway.
 It forces all the current to be fed from that one board, which in turn creates a heat problem if I use linear regulators.
 So, I also ran the raw 9V in to one of the previously unused header pins, which means that in future designs the shields could regulate their own power if need be.
+I probably should swap out all the 74LS* chips for 74HCT* chips to reduce power consumption.
+Save the planet man.
+What are you doing with all these old power hungry chips?
+(My experience has been that 74LS* chips are rock solid at the design stage, and then you can pivot to HCT or ACT later to get additional desirable qualities -- you just have to sort of "ease" them into your design to make sure you don't get caught with some unexpected behavior difference -- sometimes related to timing.)

 Additionally, I added some inductors to the graphics board.
 These are on the TI-99/4A schematics for the VDP, and presumably they're there to stabilize power.
 I noticed that the TI-99/4A circuits have several of these chokes throughout, and there's a clean